 “How are you going to pay for this?”
 I asked?
 My client responded, “I still have checks” which meant he didn’t have any cash.
 He had the ability to write a check but no cash to back it up.
 I can’t stress enough how important cash is in any business operation.
 The reality is, cash counts!
 It makes a huge difference in the ability to continue operating from day to day.
 Without cash, employees get nervous, vendors hound you, and owning a business becomes miserable.

-So why do most small business owners lack cash?
+Why do most small business owners lack cash?
 Where is the money if I’m selling products or service?
 Why isn’t there more cash in the bank?

 These are all valid questions.
 It comes down to managing the cash in the company.
 Just like employees, cash has its problems too.
 Sometimes it calls in sick.
 Other times, it shows up late (actually quite often), and for some reason cash isn’t as productive, it doesn’t do as much work as you would like it to do.
-So to manage cash, manage it no differently than you would deal with your staff.
+To manage cash, manage it no differently than you would deal with your staff.

 The key is that you need to make sure you are earning enough money in the company.
 So the primary element to making sure you have cash is make sure you are earning a profit by reviewing your accrual based financial statements.
 This is important to understand, a good accrual based report will make sure all bills and invoices are complete and up to date.
 Now you have a position of knowledge to work from.
 If you are making a profit, then it comes down to a matter of reviewing why you lack cash.